-Safety Harbor Vice Mayor Cliff Merz receives the Home Rule Hero award from Florida League of Cities official Kathy Till.
+Safety Harbor Vice Mayor Cliff Merz Receives Home Rule Hero Award

 Safety Harbor Vice Mayor Cliff Merz was honored as a 2014 Home Rule Hero award recipient during the City Commission meeting on Monday night.

 The award is given by the Florida League of Cities to “legislators who worked closely with the League’s advocacy team and showed strong and consistent support of municipal home rule issues,” according to the organization’s website.

 Prior to FLC advocacy coordinator Kathy Till presenting the award to the vice mayor, she had a few words to say regarding Merz’s commitment to advocating on behalf of issues that affect city and state government.